Have You Saved a Life Today?

 Easily there are hundreds of lives saved every year!”

-Have you found and fixed the root causes of potentially fatal accidents at your site?
-Then you too have saved a life – or maybe more than one life.
+Have you found and fixed the root causes of precursor incidents that could have repeated and become fatal accidents at your site?
+Then you too are participating in using TapRooT® Root Cause Analysis to save a life – or maybe more than one life.

 Try not to become complacent about the lives you are saving.
 Celebrate your success.
+Let us know what you have achieved.
 Tell others about the good job they are doing.
 Make sure that management knows about the lives saved.

 And never stop improving.

 As my boss in the Navy, Captain Willian J. Rodriguez, told me:

 Don’t become complacent about saving lives and coast downhill.
 Be vigilant and keep up the hard work.
 And when you can, enlist others in this great cause.

 By the way, the picture below is a recent picture of my daughter.
 She isn’t a lifeguard anymore.
 She works for System Improvements helping people implement TapRooT® Root Cause Analysis.
 You could say she carrying on a tradition.
 She is a part of the team at SI that is helping people around the world save lives.